Uploading Files to Harvey

 • Password-Protected File: Upload Password Protected Files

-• Empty Image/Document: The file appears to have no text content.
-Open the file locally to confirm that it contains text.
+• Empty Document: The file appears to have no content.
+Open the file locally to confirm that it contains either text or images.

 • Email attachments not appearing